Telling Tales FAQ

 What if someone is hurt or loses a child?

-Westfield features a first aid station and lost and found station at the Potts building near the entrance.
+Westfield features a first aid station and lost and found station at the Main Office building near the entrance.
+A paramedic is available all day.

 What are the choices for food?

 There are food trucks at the main entrance.
 If you would like homemade food, visit the Ironwood across from gift shop.
-There are also a couple of vendors in the Large Meadow.
+There are also food vendors in the Large Meadow.

 Is there a gift shop?

 A variety of inexpensive and unique gift and food items can be purchased at the gift shop and General Store.
-New books can be purchased at the Bryan Prince Bookseller tent, while second hand books are available at the Book Swap & Shop tent.
+New books can be purchased at A Different Drummer Books on-site book shop tent, while second hand books are available at the Book Swap & Shop tent.
 Our exhibitors may choose to sell select items in the Large Meadow.

 Can I tour the historic buildings in languages other than English?